Monthly Employer Briefing: April 2026

 Immigration enforcement and employer compliance continue to be areas of significant activity in 2026.
 Employers should be aware of the following:

-• E-Verify.
-Employers that are required to use E-Verify — including federal contractors and employers in states with mandatory E-Verify laws — should verify that their E-Verify accounts are active, that designated users are current, and that cases are being created within the required timeframes.
+- E-Verify.
+Employers that are required to use E-Verify — which may include federal contractors and employers in states with mandatory E-Verify